JoonHyeok-hozy-Kim/upenn_mcit/ajiv_mk2.md

   - I believe that my ability to perform all aspects of dialysis and
     - my comprehensive understanding of the process
     - allow me to provide an optimal experience for my patients.
-- (Fiancé in Philly)
-  - My fiancé is pursuing a master's degree in Philadelphia and
-    - he will do the doctor's as well.
-  - I heard that it will take at least 6 to 7 years.
 - (출퇴근 오래걸림)
   - I can handle a 1-hour commute.
 I'm already doing it.
 - (대학원)